jffrli/generate-env-template/README.md

 ## Usage
 `python3 generate-env-template.py [source].py`

-\[Not yet implemented\].
 The resulting `env.template` file will be generated in the same directory as the input source file.
-Note: Currently, it is generated in the directory where this program is run.
+Note: Any file with the same name in the destination folder will be overwritten.

 ## Supported Environs Features
 - default variables